Bruin Academy

 Load data from Notion into PostgreSQL using Bruin's ingestr asset type - automate your Notion data pipeline in minutes.

-What is this?
-A step-by-step tutorial for loading Notion data into a PostgreSQL database using Bruin.
-Notion is great for organizing information, but when you need to run analytics or join it with other data, a structured database like PostgreSQL is the way to go.
-Bruin automates this data movement with minimal configuration.
+Load data from a Notion database into PostgreSQL using Bruin's ingestr asset type.
+Notion is great for organizing information, but when you need analytics or joins with other data, a structured database is the way to go.

 Create a Bruin project